 Or visit my blog post – Why resize images for the web?

-I’ll show you the best practises for resizing an image and how to do it.
+I’ll show you the best practices for resizing an image and how to do it.

 The complications with responsive images